 - Quantify code optimization improvements, such as reducing execution time by X%, to demonstrate efficiency gains.

-- Highlight the scale of databases managed, specifying the amount of data in terabytes, to show experience wITh large-scale systems.
+- Highlight the scale of databases managed, specifying the amount of data in terabytes, to show experience with large-scale systems.

 - Mention the number of users supported in system deployments or IT support roles, indicating the breadth of your impact.